On the MMP for rank one foliations on threefolds: Introduction

 \subsection{Sketch of the proof}

 We briefly explain our approach to the proof of existence of flips.
 Let $X$ be a $\mathbb Q$-factorial projective threefold with klt singularities and let $\cal F$ be a foliation with canonical singularities on $X$.
+We assume for simplicity that $\Delta=0$.
 Let $f\colon X \rightarrow Z$ be a $K_{\cal F}$-negative flipping contraction which contracts a single curve $C$.
-We first note that $C$ is necessarily $\cal F$-invariant.
+We first note that $C$ is necessarily $\cal F$-invariant (cf. \S \ref{s_invariant}).

-Our basic approach is to reduce the $K_{\cal F}$-flip to a $(K_X+D)$-flip for some well chosen divisor $D$.
+Our basic approach is to reduce the $K_{\cal F}$-flip to a $(K_X+D)$-flip for some well chosen divisor $D$ on $X$.
 If $D$ is an arbitrary divisor then there is no reason to expect any relation between $\cal F$ and the pair $(X, D)$.
-However, if every component of $D$ is invariant then much of the geometry of $(X, D)$ is controlled by $\cal F$.
+However, if every component of $D$ is $\cal F$-invariant then much of the geometry of $(X, D)$ is controlled by $\cal F$.

 In particular, in Section \ref{s_singularities} we show that if $(X, D)$ is log canonical and $C$ is a log canonical centre of $(X, D)$ then $(K_X+D)\cdot C<0$.
-Thus, the challenge in producing the $K_{\cal F}$-flip becomes to produce a large number of $\cal F$-invariant divisors containing $C$.
-These divisors give us the flexibility to produce a divisor $D$ with the desired properties.
+Thus, the challenge in producing the $K_{\cal F}$-flip becomes to produce a very singular $\cal F$-invariant divisor containing $C$.
+This divisor gives us the flexibility to produce a divisor $D$ with the desired properties.
 This is achieved in Section \ref{s_formalflip}.
 The idea is to perform a careful analysis of the singularities of the induced foliation $f_*\cal F$ on $Z$ at $f(C)$.
 Unfortunately, as in the classical MMP, the divisor $K_{f_*\cal F}$ is not $\bb Q$-Cartier and so working directly with $f_*\cal F$ is very difficult.
 Rather, we demonstrate the existence of an auxiliary divisor $E$ on $Z$, which is a foliated version of a complement in the classical MMP and such that $K_{f_*\cal F}+E$ is $\bb Q$-Cartier and the pair $(f_*\cal F, E)$ has mild singularities.
 An analysis of the pair is much more feasible and in fact we are able to show that $(f_*\cal F, E)$ admits a particularly simple normal form which, roughly, can be given by a vector field of the form $\sum n_ix_i\frac{\partial}{\partial x_i}$ where the $n_i$ are non-negative integers.
-Examining this normal form, we are able to produce a large number of invariant divisors containing $C$.
+Examining this normal form, we are able to produce a large number of invariant divisors containing $C$ on $X$.